History of Bill Cosby in Timeline

 In 1999, Bill Cosby created and produced the animated children's program Little Bill.

-In 1999, Cosby's 25th year as spokesman for Jell-O, the company distributed 120,000 copies of his picture book series, Little Bill, into American public libraries.
+In 1999, Cosby's 25th year as spokesman for Jell-O was also the final year he appeared in its advertising.
+The company distributed 120,000 copies of his picture book series, Little Bill, into American public libraries.

-On January 28, 2000, at his Manhattan townhouse, Cosby allegedly tried to put Lachele Covington's hands down his pants and then exposed himself.
-Covington filed a criminal complaint against Cosby on February 1, 2000.
+On January 28, 2000, Lachele Covington alleged that Cosby had tried to put her hands down his pants and then exposed himself at his Manhattan townhouse.

 February 1, 2000: Lachele Covington Files Criminal Complaint

-On February 1, 2000, Lachele Covington filed a criminal complaint against Cosby alleging that on January 28, 2000, he had tried to put her hands down his pants and then exposed himself in his Manhattan townhouse.
-The D.A. declined to prosecute.
+On February 1, 2000, Lachele Covington filed a criminal complaint against Cosby, alleging that on January 28, 2000, he had tried to put her hands down his pants and then exposed himself at his Manhattan townhouse.

 April 28, 2000: Last Episode of Cosby